Skip to main content

 The portrait of Jenny Santi (the author of The Giving Way to Happiness) is at the center of this 361 ft. long by 15 ft. high mural.
 She reminds me of the Filipina woman immortalized by Fernando Amorsolo.

 Caught napping isn't a bad thing.
-Temperatures in Capiz climb past a hundred Fahrenheit on most days in the summer and extend through September.
+Temperatures in Capiz climb past a hundred Fahrenheit on most days in summer and extend through September.

 Butterflies signify metamorphosis and evolution while books embody knowledge and information that is freely shared.